 📍Find your closest Uno Pizzeria location here.

-While it’s a hotly debated topic, Lou Malnati’s does serve up top-notch deep-dish pizza.
+While it’s a hotly debated topic, Lou Malnati’s serves top-notch deep-dish pizza, and many consider it the best pizza in Chicago.
 You’ll find a Louis in Fulton Market, Lincoln Park, Gold Coast—almost anywhere.
 And you’ll probably need a fork and knife to get through the towering slices.

 They’re known for using butter to grease the pans instead of oil.
 This makes the crust more like a flaky pastry.
 They’ve also collaborated with Portillos in the past to serve up a limited edition pizza.